CloudLabs-MOC/CloudLabs-SEED/Network Security/DNSSEC/DNSSEC.md

 ### 3.2 Task 1.b: Sign the example.edu domain’s zone file

-We will sign the zone file using the followingdnssec-signzonecommand.
+We will sign the zone file using the following dnssec-signzone command.

 dnssec-signzone -e 20501231000000 -S -o example.edu example.edu.db

-With the-Soption, the command will look for the zone signing key and key signing key from the specified folder using the zone name (we did not specify the key folder using the-Koption, so the default is the current folder).
+With the -S option, the command will look for the zone signing key and key signing key from the specified folder using the zone name (we did not specify the key folder using the -K option, so the default is the current folder).
 If you have multiple pairs of keys in the specified folder, the command will generate signatures using each key, so you would get multiple signatures for each record.
-The-eoption specifies the expiration time for the signatures.
+The -e option specifies the expiration time for the signatures.
 By default, the expiration time is only one month.
-Therefore, if you do not use the-eoption, when you check your setup a month later, it will not work any more.
+Therefore, if you do not use the -e option, when you check your setup a month later, it will not work any more.
 For students, one month should be sufficient, but for instructors who might reuse their answers in the future, setting a long expiration time can avoid unnecessary trouble.
-The format of the expiration time isYYYYMMDDHHMMSS.
+The format of the expiration time is YYYY-MM-DD-HH-MM-SS.
 In the example, we set the expiration time to year 2050.
-Once the zone file is signed, a new zone file ended with.signedwill be generated.
+Once the zone file is signed, a new zone file ended with .signed will be generated.
 Take a look at the file and describe what new entries are added to the original zone file.
 Please explain their purposes.
-This new zone file will be used by our nameserver, so we will modify thenamed.conf.seedlabs file to tell the nameserver to use this file as its zone file.
+This new zone file will be used by our nameserver, so we will modify the named.conf.seedlabs file to tell the nameserver to use this file as its zone file.
 See the following example:

 zone "example.edu" {